Marx Brothers: Family background and early life

 The family lived in New York City's Upper East Side in the Yorkville district centered in the Irish, German and Italian quarters.
 The eldest child in the household was their cousin Pauline, or "Polly", whom they often referred to as an adopted sister.
 The Marxes' firstborn son, Manfred, died aged seven months, on July 17, 1886, of enterocolitis, with asthenia contributing (i.e., probably a victim of influenza).
 He is buried in Washington Cemetery (Brooklyn, NY), beside his grandmother, Fanny Sophie Schönberg (née Salomons), who died on April 10, 1901.
 Leonard Joseph "Chico" Marx was born on March 22, 1887; Adolph "Harpo" Marx was born on November 23, 1888; Julius Henry "Groucho" Marx on October 2, 1890; Milton "Gummo" Marx on October 21, 1892; and the youngest, Herbert Manfred "Zeppo" Marx, on February 25, 1901.

+In 1909, the family moved to Chicago, home to three major vaudeville talent agencies.
+They lived in several Chicago locations, one of which now has a historical marker, until moving east again in 1920.